-Sinfonia is a fun, full orchestra experience that introduces young musicians to the symphonic experience and challenges them to reach beyond their expectations.
+Sinfonia West is a fun, full orchestra experience that introduces young musicians to the symphonic experience and challenges them to reach beyond their expectations.
+New in September 2018, Sinfonia East will become GTCYS’ ninth orchestra to create greater access for east metro students, and the current Sinfonia will become Sinfonia West.

-Sinfonia performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
-Listen to a sample of their performance of their live performance at that concert of March of the Meistersingers by Richard Wagner (arr.
-Richard Meyer) here.
+Sinfonia performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
+Listen to a sample of their performance of their live performance at that concert of The Great Gate of Kiev and Hopak by Modest Mussorgsky (arr.
+Edmund J. Siennicki) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.